ntucker/normalizr/README.md

 ## Credits

 Normalizr was originally created by [Dan Abramov](http://github.com/gaearon) and inspired by a conversation with [Jing Chen](https://twitter.com/jingc).
 Since v3, it was completely rewritten and maintained by [Paul Armstrong](https://twitter.com/paularmstrong).
+Since v4, it was largely rewritten and maintained by [Nathaniel Tucker](https://twitter.com/npinp).
-It has also received much help, enthusiasm, and contributions from [community members](https://github.com/paularmstrong/normalizr/graphs/contributors).
+It has also received much help, enthusiasm, and contributions from [community members](https://github.com/ntucker/normalizr/graphs/contributors).